listplus/listplus.github.io/listing-type.md

+**How to create the Listing types:**
+1. Log into Dashboard
-In Admin page head Listings -> Listing Types then click to "New Listing Type" button.
+2. Negative to Listings > Listing Types
+3. Click to "New Listing Type" button.

-## General Settings
+## General
 ![Listing type general](../images/listing-type-general.png)

 * Plural Name: Listing Plural name.
 * Singular Name: Listing Singular name.
-* Icon: Listing type icon.
-* Status: Listing type status.
-* Status: Listing type status.
+* Icon: you can choose one of the available icons from the dropdown list.
+* Status: You can select “Activate” to enable.
+Otherwise, select “Deactivate” to disable
-* Slug: Listing type slug.
+* Slug: Please add Slug for the Listing type and it will be easier and more useful in searching
-* Description: Listing type description.
+* Description: Write the description
-* Taxonomy Highlights: The Taxonomy Highlights will show in the list of listings.
+* Taxonomy Highlights: The Taxonomy Highlights will be shown in the list of listings.
+* Limit highlight terms: Enter the limit number of the shown highlight terms
-* Category restrictions: Category restrictions for this listing type.
+* Category restrictions: This section will help you to manage the category restrictions of Listing type.
 All selected categories will be allowed.
-Leave empty to allow all.
+If not, it will allow all.

 ## Field Builder
 Just click to the button in the right sidebar to add fields for your listings.
 There many defined fields such as: Title, description, price, price range, categories, region, email, map,...

+- Adding the defined fields for that Listing type: In the right sidebar, just clicking directly on `Title` or `Description` or `Publish Date` fields,… anything you want to add for The Listing type.
+All the selected fields will be shown in right area.

-**Note**: There area taxonomy fields which have name started with "Tax:", When you create new taxonomy it listed automaticity here.
-If you add a field in the the fields list you will able select the terms of that taxonomy when you submmit new listing field.
+> When a new Taxonomy created, it will appear with one more right-side button.
+Its name will be started with "Tax".
+When you add that button in the left-side list, the user will be able to select the terms of that tax.

 ![Listing type fields](../images/listing-type-fields.png)

+- You also config the setting of these fields by clicking on `arrow down` button or clicking on `trash` button to delete them from the list.

 If you the preset fields do not match your requirements, So you can use custom fields like: text, checkbox, textara, select.